-The Deebot T8 is an excellent purchase for those looking for a mid-budget robot vacuum with the bells and whistles from the Chinese brand.
+The Deebot T8 is an excellent purchase for those looking for a mid-budget robot vacuum.
 The robot offers 2-in-1 cleaning and does a great job on bare floors and homes with pets.
 It also provides excellent runtime – 180 minutes, to be precise.
 What’s more?

 The T8 shares the same navigation and mapping features as the newer N8, and will also empty itself automatically if you purchase the ECOVACS Auto-Empty Station.
 But then, this robot vacuum is not the best for carpets because of average suction.
 It delivers a maximum of 1,600 Pa.

 The Deebot N8 Pro and Pro+ are great purchases because they offer 2-in-1 cleaning and support automatic self-emptying.
 For the record, the Deebot Pro+ is the ultimate option as it comes with the Auto-Empty Station included in the purchase.
 Another reason why the N8 is a better option is the excellent carpet vacuuming.